|

 The Best Group:

 On the surface it would appear that the best couple would be the one where both sides initiate.
-Here no problem of connecting can possibly occur.
-So it would seem.
-But in reality, a one hundred percent connection only occurs when each side has an initiating capacity of fifty percent.
-When each side’s initiating capacity exceeds fifty percent, this creates excess, falling under the heading of kol hamosif goraia: “Whoever adds, detracts.”
-Excessive initiating, bal tosif, is experienced as a feeling of being pestered, of being nagged, of not being allowed any breathing space.
+Here no problem of creating the connection can possibly occur.
+So it would appear.
+However, in reality, a one hundred percent connection only occurs when each side has an initiating capacity of fifty percent.
+When both sides’ initiating capacity exceeds fifty percent, this creates excess, which falls under the heading of: “Whoever adds, detracts.”
+Excessive initiating, bal tosif, is experienced as a sense of being pestered, nagged, or being denied breathing space.
 “He gets on my nerves.”
-“She’s a nudnik,” etc.
+“She’s a real nudnik,” etc.

 The Worst Group:

 When the initiating capacity of both sides taken together still cannot cross the one hundred percent threshold, this creates a void.
-It is the sort of void found in Rashi’s description of the pit into which Yosef was thrown by his brothers: “‘And the pit was empty; it had no water.’
-Water, it had not, but snakes and serpents it had.”
-In the gap that yawns in the void created by a deficiency in pairing dynamics, snakes and serpents proliferate, and these threaten the functional continuity of the couple’s sense of being paired.
+It is the sort of void that evokes Rashi’s description of the pit into which Joseph was thrown by his brothers: “‘And the pit was empty; it had no water.’
+Water, it had none, but snakes and scorpions it had.”
+In the gap that yawns in the void created by a deficiency in pairing dynamics, emotional snakes and scorpions proliferate, and these threaten the functional continuity of the couple’s sense of being paired.

-He comes home after a long day of work or learning.
-She is busy in the kitchen, or in the children’s room, or has just come home from a long day herself.
-He anticipates from her that she will come to greet him warmly, and express – in body language if not in words – how much she has missed him.
+He comes home after a long day of work or study.
+She is busy in the kitchen, or in the children’s room, or she has just come home from a long day herself.
+He anticipates that she will come to greet him warmly, and express – in body language if not in words – how much she has missed him.
 She anticipates a similar gesture from him.
 Emotional passivity expresses itself as anticipating and waiting, while taking no practical initiative.

 Both of them are disappointed.
 He turns to the bookshelf, to the newspaper, to the telephone.
-She continues her frustrating wait in the kitchen or in the children’s room or in her study.
+She continues her frustrating wait in the kitchen, in the children’s room or in her study.
 This mutual disappointment repeats itself on a daily basis in the routine of their marriage.

-Routine fills ninety nine percent of a marriage.
-Routine is only broken only by unusual events that occur on the outside, that occasionally arouse the feeling of pairedness.
-A routine that is intrinsically frustrating eventually suppresses anticipation and expectations to the point that the couple no longer take interest in rare events or opportunities.
+Routine fills ninety nine percent of the life of a marriage.
+Routine is only broken only by unusual events that occur on the outside, which occasionally arouse the feeling of pairedness.
+A routine that is intrinsically frustrating eventually suppresses anticipation and expectations, to the point that the couple no longer take interest in rare events or opportunities.
 Bitterness accumulates, creating mutual suspicion; a creeping distrust eats away at their sense of pairedness.

-When the couple’s various counselors have all despaired, the couple arrives at Sadnat Enosh loaded with bitterness to the point that the simple explanation of passivity has a very difficult time penetrating their mutual bitterness, hatred, and conclusion that they never really were a compatible couple after all.
+When the couple’s various counselors have all despaired, the couple arrives at Sadnat Enosh, our counselling center, loaded with bitterness to such an extent that the simple explanation of passivity has a very difficult time penetrating their mutually accumulated bitterness, hatred, and firm conviction that they were never really a compatible couple after all.
 Indeed it is difficult to expect a simple couple to transcend their painful and anguished state in order to gaze down upon their relationship from the heights of theory, which provide an amazingly simple explanation for it all.

 When No Routine Exists

 On the other hand, when dealing with senior couples who are laden with descendants, it is no simple matter to break apart their state of pairedness.
-One must instead make them conscious of the dangers of passivity, while dismantling their frustration and exposing its roots that are embedded in a pairing formula deficient in the mutual initiative factor.
+One must instead make them conscious of the dangers of passivity, while dismantling their frustration to expose its roots, which are embedded in a pairing formula that is deficient in the element of mutual initiative.

-One can hope for success with couples who have a high level of intellectual and human insight, who are not imprisoned in a primitive mentality.
+One can hope for success with couples who have a high level of intellectual and human insight, that is to say, who are not imprisoned in a primitive mentality.
 Primitiveness for our purposes means a hardened and inflexible approach that impedes transition from an old, habituated track to a new track built on new and consciously created foundations.

-In another scenario, a couple’s lack of understanding can reach rodef proportions.
-Each side becomes “a persecutor”, causing the other side to deteriorate mentally and physically.
+In another, bleaker scenario, a couple’s lack of understanding can reach rodef proportions.
+Each side becomes “a persecutor” of the other, causing the other side to deteriorate mentally and physically.

 An Existential Tragedy

 They are married fourteen years, they have three children.
-The husband is an outstanding Torah scholar, a yerei shamayim, immersed in his learning.
+The husband is an outstanding, God-fearing Torah scholar, immersed in his learning.
 She is constantly harassing his friends, avreichim like himself, study colleagues.
 She harasses his teachers and rabbis as well: Her husband is unfaithful to her!
-Countless hours spent attempting to persuade her have only intensified her frustration.
+Countless hours spent attempting to persuade her that this is not true have only intensified her frustration.

 All else having failed, their despairing counselors send the couple to us.
 She opens her case with a furious attack: You men lack a woman’s sharp senses.
 For years now, I have not been fulfilling my obligation to purify myself in the mikveh, just to test him.
 He never once bothered to comment, never once asked why I was not pure.
 There can be only one reason for this: There is another woman in his life.